Learn how to use essential oils for fruit flies

 This site is supported by affiliate advertising.
 Which means we may earn some money if you click the product links.
 Thanks for your support!

-If you are looking for essential oils to repel fruit flies and get rid of them, you're most likely familiar with essential oils and may even have a few bottles.
-However what is less common are good essential oil diffusers.
+If you are looking for essential oils to repel fruit flies or need to find essential oils for fruit flies, you're most likely familiar with essential oils and may even have a few bottles.
+Some of the best essential oils for fruit flies are Thyme, Basil, and Peppermint.
+If you have one of these oils add a few drops to your diffuser and watch those fruit fles disappear!
 Below is a quality diffuser my family has been using for the past few years.
 Actually we have gone through several as we often give them away after guests tell us how much they like them.
 Check it out.

 Meandering fruit flies are a common sight in many homes.
 These miniature pests often can be an over sized annoyance.
 From flying into your eyes or dropping into a fresh glass of wine, fruit flies are experts at interrupting a relaxing dinner.
 The bacteria fruit flies carry mean they can do more then interrupt your dinner, they can also make you sick.
 To prevent these pests from taking up residence at your dinner table, lets review a few natural pest repellents for fruit flies.
 First we will consider essential oils for fruit flies.